prakhar0x01/mindset/README.md

 **Empowerment and Self-management:** Take control of your mental well-being with personalized guidance and support.

-**Supportive Community:** Connect with others facing similar challenges and foster a sense of belonging.

 **Convenient Access:** Access support from anywhere, anytime, using your web browser.
 <br>
 ## Target Audience: